Iron Mountain (company): Expansion and consolidation (2000–present)

-Since 1980, Iron Mountain grew through acquisitions.
-Revenue over this period increased from $3 million in 1981 to $2.7 billion at the end of 2007.
+Since 1980, Iron Mountain has grown through acquisitions.
+Revenue increased from $3 million in 1981 to $2.7 billion at the end of 2007.

 In February 2000, Iron Mountain Incorporated announced the completion of its acquisition of Pierce Leahy Corp.
 (NYSE:PLH) in a stock-for-stock merger valued at approximately $1.1 billion.

 In 2004, Iron Mountain formed a digital assets division called "Iron Mountain Digital", following the acquisition of Connected Corporation, a maker of online PC backup software.

-A year later, Iron Mountain Digital bought LiveVault, a provider of online backup software for server data.
+In 2005, Iron Mountain Digital bought LiveVault, a provider of online backup software for server data.
 In 2007 Iron Mountain acquired Stratify Inc., one of the larger e-discovery service providers at the production end of the Electronic Discovery Reference Model (EDRM).
 The acquired businesses of LiveVault and Stratify Inc. were consolidated into Iron Mountain Digital.

-Richard Reese became the company's CEO in 1981, and he concurrently assumed the position of chairman in 1995.
-He remained in the former position until June 2008, when he was replaced by Bob Brennan, but he remained in the chairman's seat.
-However, the company announced Brennan's departure in April 2011, and Reese resumed his former title.
+In 1981, Richard Reese became the company's CEO.
+In 1995, he concurrently assumed the position of chairman.
+He remained in the CEO until June 2008, when he was replaced by Bob Brennan, but he remained in the chairman's seat.
+In April 2011, the company announced Brennan's departure, and Reese resumed his former title.

 In February 2010, Iron Mountain acquired a California-based eDiscovery and content archiving software provider, Mimosa Systems.
 The acquisition too was absorbed into Iron Mountain Digital.

-On May 16, 2011, Iron Mountain decided to divest Iron Mountain Digital, which was acquired by the British enterprise search and knowledge management firm Autonomy corporation for $380 million.
-Shortly thereafter, in August 2011, Hewlett-Packard acquired the Cambridge based Autonomy, and amalgamated the operations of Autonomy (which included Iron Mountain Digital) into HP's enterprise software division.
+In May 2011, Iron Mountain divested Iron Mountain Digital, which was acquired by the British enterprise search and knowledge management firm Autonomy corporation for $380 million.
+In August 2011, Hewlett-Packard acquired the Cambridge based Autonomy, and amalgamated the operations of Autonomy (which included Iron Mountain Digital) into HP's enterprise software division.

-On May 8, 2012, Iron Mountain expanded its high-security storage facility business through the acquisition of three records storage firms—File House Offsite Record Storage in Fredericksburg, Virginia, and Document Systems Inc. in Columbia, South Carolina and First National Safe Deposit in Philadelphia.
+In May 2012, Iron Mountain expanded its high-security storage facility business through the acquisition of three records storage firms—File House Offsite Record Storage in Fredericksburg, Virginia, and Document Systems Inc. in Columbia, South Carolina and First National Safe Deposit in Philadelphia.

-On November 5, 2013, Iron Mountain announced it would be shutting down its Saint John, New Brunswick contact center in 2014.
+In November 2013, Iron Mountain announced it would be shutting down its Saint John, New Brunswick contact center in 2014.
 Many of the jobs were transitioned to Convergys.

 As of January 1, 2014, Iron Mountain successfully converted to a real estate investment trust after approval of private letter ruling requests by the IRS to classify steel racking structures as qualified real estate assets.